Actions of Fell bundles: Some final comments

 \section{Some final comments}

-{\bf 8.1}\, An important class of Fell bundles over discrete groups, which is thoroughly discussed in \cite{Exel2}, arise by considering partial actions of discrete groups on $C^*$-algebras.
+{\bf 7.1}\, An important class of Fell bundles over discrete groups, which is thoroughly discussed in \cite{Exel2}, arise by considering partial actions of discrete groups on $C^*$-algebras.
 If $\B$ denotes a Fell bundle in this class, one may use our present work to form the trivial action of $\B$ on itself, the regular action of $\B$ on $\widecheck \B$ and the canonical action of $\B$ on $\mathcal{L}^2\B$.
 One can also create actions associated with $*$-representations of $\B$ on Hilbert $C^*$-modules.
 It would be interesting to investigate if one can define some other type of actions of $\B$, similar to those associated with equivariant representations (or with compatible actions) of the system when the partial action is a genuine action.

-{\bf 8.2}\, In the present paper we only consider usual (discrete) $C^*$-dynamical systems and their associated Fell bundles.
-There is little doubt that everything we have done may be enhanced to deal with the case of twisted $C^*$-dynamical systems.
+{\bf 7.2}\, In subsection \ref{action-ds} we only consider usual (discrete) $C^*$-dynamical systems and their associated Fell bundles.
+There is little doubt that everything we have done may be enhanced to deal with the case of twisted (discrete) $C^*$-dynamical systems.
 We have skipped including a twist in our exposition for the sake of clarity, and invite the interested reader to work out the details.

-{\bf 8.3}\, It is not difficult to extend our definition of an $\A$-$\varphi$-$\B$ action (and of positive definiteness of $\A$-$\varphi$-$\B$ bundle maps) to the case where $\A$ and $\B$ are Fell bundles over locally compact groups as in \cite{FD2} by adding obvious continuity requirements.
-Suitably adapted, our results should still be valid in this setting.
-However, the technicalities involved will certainly be quite demanding.
+{\bf 7.3}\, When $\A$ and $\B$ are Fell bundles over locally compact groups as in \cite{FD2}, Hilbert $\B$-bundles already appear in \cite{AF,ABF1}, and our definition of an $\A$-$\varphi$-$\B$ action may be extended by adding necessary continuity conditions.
+We expect that most of our results can be adapted to this more general setting, but the proofs will certainly present significant technical challenges.

-{\bf 8.4}\, Finally, we mention a couple of potentially interesting problems about actions of Fell bundles that fall outside the scope of the present paper but that we feel should deserve some attention.
+{\bf 7.4}\, Finally, we mention a couple of potentially interesting problems about actions of Fell bundles that fall outside the scope of the present paper but that we feel should deserve some attention.
 First, is it possible to define a viable notion of amenability for $\B$-actions on Hilbert $\B$-bundles ?

 Second, the space of reduced $\B$-bundle maps whose associated maps on $C_r^*(\B)$ are completely bounded might be thought of as the analogue of the space of Herz-Schur multipliers for a $C^*$-dynamical system, cf.~\cite{MTT, MSTT, MT, MPTT, HTT, He} (see also \cite[Example 7.3]{BKMS} for a broader setting).
 Examples of such Herz-Schur multipliers on $\B$ associated to coefficient maps of $\B$-actions are described in Remark \ref{pre-act-pd}.
 A more comprehensive study of Herz-Schur multipliers on $\B$ is a natural task for further investigations.